pushkqr/blog-pedia/README.md

 # blog-pedia

 Blog-pedia is a simple blog web application built with Flask, SQLAlchemy, and Bootstrap.
-It allows users to register, log in, create, edit, and delete blog posts.
+It allows users to register, log in and create, edit, and delete blog posts for admin only.
 Users can also leave comments on posts and contact the site owner through a contact form.

 ## Features